Global residue formula for logarithmic indices of foliations: Proof of Theorem

 On the other hand, since $D$ smooth, it follows from equality (\ref{eq0_02}) that

 Therefore, we get

 \hyphenation{hy-po-the-sis}

-Let us suppose that for every analytic hypersurface on $X$, satisfying the hypothesis of theorem and having $k-1$ irreducible components, the formula of Theorem \ref{teo1_1} holds.
+Let us suppose that for every analytic hypersurface on $X$, satisfying the hypothesis of Theorem \ref{teo1_1} and having $k-1$ irreducible components, the formula of Theorem \ref{teo1_1} holds.
 Let $D$ be an analytic hypersurface on $X$ with $k$ irreducible components, satisfying the hypotheses of the Theorem \ref{teo1_1}.
-We will prove that the formula of Theorem \ref{teo1_1} is true for $D$.
+We will prove that the formula of Theorem \ref{teo1_1} holds for $D$.